On-Site and Off-Site Clinical Services

 Provides assessment and intervention services for children and adults with reading and writing or other academic difficulties, including dyslexia, disorders of executive functioning and language-related learning difficulties.

 Children and adults who have certain disorders, such as ALS, may lose their ability to communicate verbally over time.
-Through voice banking services, recordings of an individual' speech are made, and a synthesized voice is created from the recordings.
+Through voice banking services, recordings of an individual's speech are made, and a synthesized voice is created from the recordings.
 The synthesized voice can be programmed into an augmentative and alternative communication device.

 Group for adults ages 18+ with aphasia is designed to create natural conversation and interaction experiences with support from trained graduate students and a Certified Speech-Language Pathologist.